cwq2326/cs3219-project-ay2223s1-g50/README.md

     ports:
       - 27017:27017
 ```
-2. Run the command `docker compose pull`
+2. Run the command `docker-compose up`
-3. Go to `localhost:3000` to access the frontend
+3. Once all 7 containers are running, go to `localhost:3000` to access the frontend

-# Option 2: Running the source code directly
+## Option 2: Running the source code directly
 ## Installing dependencies

 ```bash